emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 A sprint in Jira is a set period of time during which the development team works to deliver a product increment by completing assigned issues.
 Sprints are planned on the Backlog screen, making it easy to track progress, prioritize tasks, and manage the scope of the project and issues.

+This guide will cover how to create, populate, and start a sprint in Jira.

 ## Prerequisites

 Before creating a sprint in Jira, ensure you have the following: